EN PL

 • Acceptance – a conscious decision to deem the risk acceptable without implementing additional measures.

-Why do modern standards support a process-based, risk-driven approach?
+Why do modern standards support a process-based and risk-based approach?

-A process-based approach allows organizations to move beyond reactive checkbox compliance toward building a dynamic resilience system that evolves with the business structure.
-In this model, risk is no longer perceived as a one-time point-in-time assessment, but becomes an integral part of performance monitoring — a measurable indicator of process stability.
+A process-based approach enables an organization to move away from the reactive ticking of boxes on static checklists and toward building a dynamic resilience system that evolves alongside the organizational structure.
+In this model, risk is no longer viewed merely as a point-in-time assessment but becomes an integral part of performance monitoring—a measurable indicator of process stability.

-Is risk acceptance "giving up" without a fight?
+Is risk acceptance a matter of "giving up" without a fight?

-Quite the opposite.
-In mature systems (the Authorize step in NIST RMF), accepting residual risk is proof of courage and business realism.
-It means that after reviewing the data (S × O), a conscious decision is made to continue operations, accepting responsibility for any potential incident.
-This distinguishes mature GRC from an unstructured "it'll be fine" approach.
+Quite the opposite (the Authorize step in the NIST RMF); risk acceptance is a sign of courage and realism.
+It means that, after reviewing the data (S × O), an informed decision is made to continue operations.

 Was this article helpful?